Robust M{\o}lmer-S{\o}rensen gate for neutral atoms using rapid adiabatic Rydberg dressing

-To simulate the experimental scenario, we model the small changes to the light shifts due to atomic motion by considering the detuning $\Delta_{1r}$ and Rabi frequency $\Omega_{1r}$ for each atom to be sampled from a normal distribution with mean equal to the fiducial value and standard deviation determined by the level of imperfections in the experiment.
+We model the experimental scenario by considering the detuning $\Delta_{1r}$ and Rabi frequency $\Omega_{1r}$ for each atom to be sampled from a normal distribution with mean equal to the fiducial value and standard deviation determined by the level of imperfections in the experiment.
 We simulate the implementation of the CZ gate using the protocol proposed earlier ~\cite{keating2015robust} and the implementation of the MS gate using two adiabatic ramps and a spin echo, over a range of inhomogeneities $\delta \Delta_{1r}$ and $\delta \Omega_{1r}$.
-The gate fidelity including inhomogeneities, imperfect blockade, and Rydberg state decay for an EDDI strength of $10 \, \Omega_{\max}$ and the target gate is shown in \cref{fig:Protocols} (a) for the CZ gate \cref{fig:Protocols} (b) for the MS gate.
-We see that implementing the MS gate using two adiabatic ramps and a spin echo is much more robust to inhomogeneities in $\Omega_{1r}$ and $\Delta_{1r}$ than implementing the CZ gate using an adiabatic ramp (\cref{fig:Protocols}).
-For example, when we increase the level of imperfections from $0$ to about $10\%$ of the maximum Rabi frequency $\Omega_{\max}$ in the Rabi frequency and detuning, the MS gate fidelity falls from $0.997$ about $0.995$, while the CZ gate fidelity falls from about $0.997$ to about $0.986$.
-The primary sources of error, which are present even for no inhomogeneities, are finite Rydberg lifetime and imperfect adiabaticity of the adiabatic ramp.
+The gate fidelity including inhomogeneities, imperfect blockade, and Rydberg state decay (Rydberg lifetime $\tau_r \sim 10^3 (2\pi/\Omega_{\max})$) for an EDDI strength of $10 \, \Omega_{\max}$ and the target gate is shown in \cref{fig:Protocols} (a) for the CZ gate \cref{fig:Protocols} (b) for the MS gate.
+As expected from \cref{fig:UnitaryTransformations}, we see that implementing the MS gate using two adiabatic ramps and a spin echo is much more robust to inhomogeneities in $\Omega_{1r}$ and $\Delta_{1r}$ than implementing the CZ gate using an adiabatic ramp (\cref{fig:Protocols}).
+For example, when we increase the level of imperfections from $0$ to about $10\%$ of the maximum Rabi frequency $\Omega_{\max}$ in the Rabi frequency and detuning, the MS gate fidelity falls from about $0.997$ to about $0.995$, while the CZ gate fidelity falls from about $0.997$ to about $0.986$.
+Therefore, high-fidelity gates are possible at room temperature with modest radiative lifetimes, consistent with the demands of adiabatic evolution.